Brian Schatz: Housing

 In April 2019, Schatz was one of 41 senators to sign a bipartisan letter to the housing subcommittee praising the Department of Housing and Urban Development's Section 4 Capacity Building program as authorizing "HUD to partner with national nonprofit community development organizations to provide education, training, and financial support to local community development corporations (CDCs) across the country" and expressing disappointment that President Trump's budget "has slated this program for elimination after decades of successful economic and community development."
 The senators wrote of their hope that the subcommittee would support continued funding for Section 4 in Fiscal Year 2020.

 In 2021, Schatz and Senator Todd Young co-authored the Yes in My Backyard (YIMBY) Act, which created a federal fund that encourages new home construction and less restrictive local zoning laws.
 The bill passed as part of the $1.7 trillion spending bill (H.R.
 2617) on December 20, 2022.

+In March 2026, Schatz was the sole Democratic senator to vote against the 21st Century ROAD to Housing Act, which passed 89–10.
+He objected to a provision requiring investors with more than 350 homes to sell single-family homes being used as rental properties within seven years, calling the requirement "bananas" and "positively Soviet".
+He argued the language was a "drafting error" that would "demonize people who want to build rental housing".